FiredMosquito831/assembly-stuff/README.md

 ret
 ```

-### Read 4 chars check if they are digits then compose the number and store its total value in hex (ex: 1 2 3 4, all digits, stored number is 1234 as hex 04D2h)
+### Read 4 chars check if they are digits then compose the number and store its total value in hex (ex: 1 2 3 4, all digits, stored number is 1234 as hex 04D2h) and print it

 ```asm